AGRINFO AGRINFO logo

 Summary

-To support the development of low-alcohol wines, the European Commission proposes to set common rules on labelling these wines, to simplify the rules on production of sparkling wines, and to align the rules on aromatised (flavoured) wines with those on non-aromatised wines.
-There is an opportunity for interested stakeholders to provide feedback on this proposal.
+To support the development of low-alcohol wines, the European Commission has simplified common rules on labelling these wines, and on the production of sparkling wines.
+It has also aligned the rules on aromatised (flavoured) wines with those on non-aromatised wines.

-EU to clarify labelling and production rules for marketing of low-alcohol wines - public consultation
+EU simplifies labelling and production rules for marketing of low-alcohol wines

 Update

-To support the development of low-alcohol wines, the European Commission proposes to set common rules on labelling these wines, to simplify the rules on production of sparkling wines, and to align the rules on aromatised (flavoured) wines with those on non-aromatised wines.
-There is an opportunity for interested stakeholders to provide feedback on this proposal.
+To support the development of low-alcohol wines, the European Commission has simplified common rules on labelling these wines, and on the production of sparkling wines.
+It has also aligned the rules on aromatised (flavoured) wines with those on non-aromatised wines.

 Impacted Products